ReneOlsthoorn/Ground/README.md

 In 1994, I bought an `ESCOM 486DX2 66 MHz` PC with 420MB harddisk and 4MB memory.
 It was great.
 Now, 30 years and numerous PC's later, the platform is still alive.
 It has no vendor lock-in and you can pick and choose your moment to upgrade.
 We were truly blessed with this plaform and it's domination for the last 30 years.
 This must be said!
+However, it seems that the good times have ended!

 ### The Fall of Windows: turning away from the Personal Computer towards an agentic AI cloud OS
-At this moment in 2026, several experts are moving to Linux because Windows 11 collects personal data and sends it to the cloud.
+At this moment in 2026, several users are moving to Linux because Windows 11 collects personal data and sends it to the cloud.
 I'm referring to issues with Microsoft Edge, Copilot and Recall.
-Microsoft wants to make Windows an agentic AI OS and forces users to give up anonymity with a forced microsoft account login.
 You can use a third-party tool as such as [O&O ShutUp10++](https://www.oo-software.com/en/shutup10) to disable Copilot and Recall.
 However, with each new update, the settings can be turned on again.
 The whole situation is a shame, because Windows has such a great history.
 Users don't want to fight their OS.
+Microsoft plans to make Windows an agentic AI OS and forces users to give up anonymity with a required microsoft account login.
+This is on purpose.
+Microsoft promotes subscription based computing.
+They have large investments in their 500+ datacenters.
+These datacenters must be paid for with Azure, AI or remote gaming subscriptions.
 Microsoft is pushing their services like Xbox Game Pass, Cloud storage Onedrive, AI Copilot, Microsoft Edge browser which transfers data to Microsoft and Ads in the start menu.
 It is irritating.
 Doesn't Microsoft know that Google became popular for not having ads in the startpage?